Adrenal Surgery

 Minimally Invasive Adrenal Surgery

-Minimally invasive adrenal surgery is laparoscopic removal of adrenal tumor through the abdominal or back approaches (posterior retroperitoneoscopic adrenalectomy).
-There will be 3 small incisions instead of one large as it used to be in a past.
-This technique makes the healing process faster and with minimum scar formation.
-The best approach for the patients and the most common approach that I am using at this time is posterior retroperitoneaoscopic adrenalectomy (posterior laparoscopic adrenalectomy from the back) - laparoscopic surgery through the back.
-It is more modern and advanced technique that was developed by Professor Waltz form Germany.
-It has significant advantage of avoiding entrance into the abdominal cavity and because of that it results in significantly less post -operetive pain, quicker recovery, can be performed on any patients even those who have had multiple abdominal surgeries and developed sever adhesions.
-The cosmetic result is much better then abdominal approach.
-Almost each surgeon in United States and all over the world, who is able to perform this technique, had to visit Dr Walz's Hospital in Germany and learn the technique of posterior adrenalectomy from him.
+Minimally invasive adrenal surgery is the laparoscopic removal of an adrenal tumor through the abdominal or back approaches (posterior retroperitoneoscopic adrenalectomy).
+There will be three small incisions instead of one large one, as was the case in the past.
+This technique speeds up the healing process and reduces scar formation.
+The best approach for patients, and the one I am using at this time, is posterior retroperitoneoscopic adrenalectomy (posterior laparoscopic adrenalectomy from the back) - laparoscopic surgery through the back.
+It is a more modern, advanced technique developed by Professor Waltz in Germany.
+It has a significant advantage of avoiding entry into the abdominal cavity, resulting in significantly less post-operative pain, a quicker recovery, and the ability to be performed on any patients, even those who have had multiple abdominal surgeries and developed severe adhesions.
+The cosmetic result is much better than the abdominal approach.
+Almost every surgeon in the United States and all over the world, who can perform this technique, had to visit Dr Walz's Hospital in Germany and learn the technique of posterior adrenalectomy from him.

 Scar in two weeks after the left transperitoneal laparoscopic adrenalectomy (through the abdomen).